Ford Fiesta: First generation (1976)

 The Fiesta was initially available in Europe with the Valencia 957 cc Straight-four engine (I4) with high- and low-compression options, and 1117 cc engines and in Base, Popular, Popular Plus, L, GL (1978 onward), Ghia, and S trim levels, as well as a van.
-The US Mark I Fiesta was built in Cologne, but to slightly different specifications; US models were Base, Decor, Sport, and Ghia, with the Ghia having the highest level of trim.
+The US Mark I Fiesta was built at Cologne Body & Assembly, but to slightly different specifications; US models were Base, Decor, Sport, and Ghia, with the Ghia having the highest level of trim.
 These trim levels changed very little in the Fiesta's three-year run in the US, from 1978 to 1980.
-All US models featured the more powerful 1596 cc engine, (which was the older "Crossflow" version of the Kent, rather than the Valencia) fitted with a catalytic converter and air pump to satisfy strict Californian emission regulations), energy-absorbing bumpers, side-marker lamps, round sealed-beam headlamps, and improved crash dynamics and fuel system integrity, as well as optional air conditioning (which was not available in Europe).
-In the US market, the North American Ford Escort replaced both the Fiesta and the compact Pinto in 1981, competing with the Chevrolet Chevette and Chevrolet Cavalier.
+All US models featured the more powerful 1596 cc engine, which was the older "Crossflow" version of the Kent rather than the Valencia, fitted with a catalytic converter and air pump to satisfy strict emission regulations, energy-absorbing bumpers, side-marker lamps, round sealed-beam headlamps, and improved crash dynamics and fuel system integrity, as well as optional air conditioning (which was not available in Europe).
+In the US market, the North American Ford Escort replaced both the Fiesta and the compact Pinto in 1981.

 A sporting derivative (1.3 L Supersport) was offered in Europe for the 1980 model year, using the 1.3 L Kent Crossflow engine, effectively to test the market for the similar XR2 introduced a year later, which featured a 1.6-litre version of the same engine.
 Black plastic trim was added to the exterior and interior.
 The small, square headlights were replaced with larger circular ones, with the front indicators being moved into the bumper to accommodate the change.